nicmeniconi/TCN-KD-HAR/README.md

 In the realm of physical rehabilitation, designing effective at-home rehabilitation technologies requires a focus on minimally intrusive methods.
 Vision-based techniques hold significant promise, as they avoid the need for on-body sensors that could hinder patient movement<sup>[5](#references)</sup>.
 This approach reduces the discomfort associated with traditional motion capture suits and provides a more natural environment for rehabilitation exercises, potentially increasing patient compliance.
 We will be exploring the effectiveness of Knowledge Distillation (KD) for optimizing video input HAR student using a multimodal video and motion HAR teacher.

----

 ## Dataset and Approach

 The VIDIMU dataset<sup>[6](#references)</sup> is a multimodal collection of data on daily life activities aimed at advancing human activity recognition and biomechanics research.
 It includes data from 54 participants, with video recordings from a commodity camera and inertial measurement unit (IMU) data from 16 participants.
 The dataset captures 13 clinically relevant activities using affordable technology.
 Video data was processed to estimate 3D joint positions, while IMU data provided joint angles through inverse kinematics.
 The dataset is designed to support studies in movement recognition, kinematic analysis, and tele-rehabilitation in natural environments.
 In this project, the unimodal students and the multimodal teachers were trained on the video and IMU data.
-After KD, the student models were evaluated on the video-only dataset, in order to measure the ability of these models to generalize across different subjects.

----

 ## Teacher Training and Student Pre-Training